-Welcome to Vacuum Wars and to our review of the Ecovacs Deebot X8 Pro Omni robot vacuum, which is the latest and greatest from Ecovacs, one of the top robot vacuum manufacturers.
-The X8 has all the main features of other flagship robot vacuums—and then some—and it’s selling at a pretty reasonable price.
+Welcome to our Ecovacs Deebot X8 Pro Omni review!
+This model is the latest and greatest from Ecovacs, one of the top robot vacuum manufacturers on the market.
+It has all the main features of other flagship models and several extras while still selling at a pretty reasonable price.
+We bought one for ourselves and have been evaluating it in various ways over the past few weeks.
+Overall, it’s a top-tier performer in many categories, with only a few downsides.

-We bought one for ourselves and have been testing it in various ways over the past few weeks, and in the process, we found that it was a top-tier performer in many categories, with only a few downsides.
-In this Deebot X8 Pro Omni review, we’ll go over its pros and cons and reveal at the end how the X8 is currently ranking on the Vacuum Wars Top 20 Robot Vacuums list.
+In this Deebot X8 Pro Omni review, we’ll go over its pros and cons and reveal how the X8 currently ranks on the Vacuum Wars Top 20 Robot Vacuums list.

 The Ecovacs Deebot X8 Pro Omni Robot Vacuum and Mop combines high suction power with instant, self-cleaning mopping to minimize maintenance and keep floors free of dirt, debris, and hair.
 Its 18,000Pa suction lifts particles with ease, while ZeroTangle 2.0 helps prevent clogs.
 The extended OZMO Roller Mop self-rinses in real time, reducing the risk of spreading dirt or leaving streaks.
 AIVI 3D 3.0 and efficient path planning ensure precise obstacle detection and edge-to-edge cleaning, including deeper carpet care.
 The compact OMNI Station automates refilling, hot-water washing, hot-air drying, and solution dispensing, keeping the mop fresh for up to 150 days with minimal upkeep.
 YIKO-GPT enhances interaction by recognizing voice or text commands, while the slim design and embedded lidar support navigation in tight spaces.
 Matter compatibility arrives via OTA, offering streamlined control and integration with various smart home systems.
 See additional info

-Price as of March 28, 2025
+Price as of April 20, 2025

 Auto Empty Station: Self Empties Debris | Washes Mop Pad | Washes Mop Pad with Hot Water | Dries Mop Pad | Dries Mops Pad with Heated Air| Self Cleaning | Auto Detergent Filling | Dirty Water Sensor